kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 ### 4.7 Technological measures and additional terms

-a.
+#### a.

 This License does not allow You to impose (except subject to Section 4.7 b.) any terms or any technological measures on the Database, a Derivative Database, or the whole or a Substantial part of the Contents that alter or restrict the terms of this License, or any rights granted under it, or have the effect or intent of restricting the ability of any person to exercise those rights.

-b. __Parallel distribution__.
+#### b.
+Parallel distribution.

 You may impose terms or technological measures on the Database, a Derivative Database, or the whole or a Substantial part of the Contents (a "Restricted Database") in contravention of Section 4.74 a. only if You also make a copy of the Database or a Derivative Database available to the recipient of the Restricted Database:

 i.
 That is available without additional fee;